compsocialscience/summer-institute/2024/calabar/apply.md

 #### Can I apply to more than one Summer Institute location?

-Yes, but not at the same time.
+<p align='justify'>Yes, but not at the same time.
 For example, you can apply to SICSS-Calabar, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
-However, you cannot have an applications under review at two locations simultaneously.
+However, you cannot have an applications under review at two locations simultaneously.</p>

 #### Can I participate in SICSS-Calabar if I have already participated in SICSS at another location?

-No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.
+<p align='justify'>No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.</p>